annaneo/annaneo/README.md

 ### Hi there 👋

-I'm a software developer and digitization expert.
+I'm a software developer and historian.

 👩‍💻 Developing iOS and macOS Apps with Swift, SwiftUI @ [Coding Friends](https://www.coding-friends.com/)